anionDev/PietInterpreter/ReadMe.md

-# Piet interpreter
+# PietInterpreter

-PietInterpreter is an interpreter for Piet-programs which was originally written by Jens Bouman.
+PietInterpreter is an interpreter for Piet-programs which was originally written by [Jens Bouman](https://github.com/JensBouman/Piet_interpreter).
 Piet is an esoteric programming language, which is based on the geometric artist Piet Mondriaan.
 The language specifies actions based on the transitions of colors.
 For a detailed explanation, please visit [the official website](https://www.dangermouse.net/esoteric/piet.html)

+## Hints

-_Note: I used the term codel as a synonym for color block throughout the code._
+The term `codel` was used as a synonym for color block.

 ## Features